Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: Outlooks

 \section{Outlooks}

 In this article, we proved that the evolutions of Darboux coordinates relatively to isomonodromic deformations of $\mathfrak{gl}_2(\mathbb{C})$ meromorphic connections are Hamiltonian and provided explicit expressions for these evolutions and Hamiltonians.
 In addition, we presented a split of the tangent space into trivial and non-trivial deformations with their associated dual trivial and non-trivial times.
 Using a canonical choice of trivial times, we simplified the general Hamiltonian systems in order to obtain a standard symplectic space of dimension $2g$ and the corresponding Lax pairs.
 The method developed in the present article opens the way to several generalizations. \begin{itemize}\item In this article, we assumed that all coefficients $\hat{L}^{[p,k]}$ had distinct eigenvalues.
 A natural problem is thus to extend the present setup in the case where such assumption is released corresponding to twisted connections.
-In particular, the Painlev\'{e} $1$ case and the Painlev\'{e} $1$ hierarchy would be natural cases to study and results of \cite{MarchalAlameddineP1Hierarchy2023} indicate that the present construction can be adapted to these twisted cases. \item In this article, we restricted to the case of meromorphic connections in $\mathfrak{gl}_2(\mathbb{C})$ so a natural issue is to know if the present setup extends to $\mathfrak{gl}_d(\mathbb{C})$ with $d\geq 2$.
-In principle, a similar strategy shall be used but it is unclear if all technical issues might be overcome when the dimension is arbitrary.
-We let this very interesting question for future works and also mention that one may even generalize the present work to the case of any connected reductive group $G$ over the complex plane admitting a distinguished Borel subgroup which is the natural framework for opers. \item In \cite{Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms}, D. Yamakawa also obtains expressions for the Hamiltonian system and the fundamental two-form from a different perspective.
-Even if the present article recovers many features of his work, it remains to see if both formalisms provide equivalent results as the geometry suggests.
-A natural way to prove it would be to start from our expression of the Lax pair (for canonical choice of the trivial times for simplicity) and compute Yamakawa's Hamiltonians and prove that they match with Theorem \ref{HamTheoremReduced}.
-This question is interesting because it would merge the approach via the local diagonal gauges (used by Yamakawa and historically by Jimbo, Miwa and Ueno) with our approach based on the oper gauge.
-We hope to provide some answers on this aspect in a near future. \item Finally, we considered in this article isomonodromic deformations but recent works \cite{BertolaKorotkin2021} provide a general $\tau$-function formulation of all deformations (isomonodromic or not).
-It is thus natural to wonder if the present work may be generalized to non-isomonodromic deformations. \end{itemize}
+In particular, the Painlev\'{e} $1$ case and the Painlev\'{e} $1$ hierarchy would be natural cases to study and results of \cite{MarchalAlameddineP1Hierarchy2023} indicate that the present construction can be adapted to these twisted cases. \item In this article, we restricted to the case of meromorphic connections in $\mathfrak{gl}_2(\mathbb{C})$ so a natural question is to know if the present setup extends to $\mathfrak{gl}_d(\mathbb{C})$ with $d\geq 2$.
+In principle, a similar strategy shall be used but it is unclear if all technical issues might be overcome when the rank is arbitrary.
+We let this very interesting question for future works.
+In particular, as discussed in the introduction a possible strategy could be to make the connection with the works of Yamakawa \cite{Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms} more explicit and, since they are valid in $\mathfrak{gl}_d$, to use them to generalise the present article.
+Let us also mention that one may even generalize the present work to the case of any connected reductive group $G$ over the complex plane admitting a distinguished Borel subgroup which is the natural framework for opers. \item As mentioned in the introduction, the isospectral approach \cite{Yamakawa2017TauFA,BertolaHarnadHurtubise2022} and the isomomonodric approach using apparent singularities as Darboux coordinates have recently been merged in \cite{MarchalAlameddineIsospectralIsomono2023}.
+In particular, \cite{MarchalAlameddineIsospectralIsomono2023} complements the present article with the explicit expression of the Lax matrices $(\td{L}(\lambda),\td{A}_{\boldsymbol{\alpha}}(\lambda))$ using those of $(L(\lambda),A_{\boldsymbol{\alpha}}(\lambda))$ and the explicit gauge transformation derived in this paper.
+Moreover, it provides the change of coordinates between the set of Darboux coordinates $(q_i,p_i)_{1\leq i\leq g}$ used in this paper and the set of ``isospectral Darboux coordinates" for which isospectral invariants identify with the isomonodromic Hamiltonians.
+Using this change of coordinates one should thus be able to identify the Hamiltonians and the fundamental two-form defined by Yamakawa \cite{Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms} with the ones obtained in this article.
+This observation may also open the way to the generalization of the present article to $\mathfrak{gl}_d(\mathbb{C})$ and would definitely deserve additional investigations. \end{itemize}